-Each year, as described in MCWD's Plan, MCWD revises and distributes its 10-year CIP to its member cities and counties for 30-day review and comment.
-The purpose of this annual process is to allow MCWD to adjust its 10-year CIP based on feasibility analysis of projects described in the Plan, identification of new project opportunities through coordination with MCWD's Land and Water Partnership Program, shifts in District priorities, and assessment of staff and financial capacity.
+Each year, as described in MCWD's Watershed Management Plan (WMP), MCWD revises and distributes its 10-year CIP (Attachment 1) to its member cities and counties for 30-day review and comment.
+The purpose of this annual process is to allow MCWD to adjust its 10-year CIP based on feasibility analysis of projects described in the WMP, identification of new project opportunities through coordination with land use planning, shifts in District priorities, and assessment of staff and financial capacity.
 As projects are continually being developed, this process also allows MCWD to provide its stakeholders with a greater level of specificity.
-MCWD uses the annual distribution of its CIP to remind its communities of MCWD's implementation approach and its desire to coordinate and align its plans and investments with its member communities.
-The CIP will be accompanied by a cover letter that reinforces MCWD's model of integrated planning and promotes early coordination, while highlighting some of the changes to the 2024 CIP.
+The MCWD uses the annual distribution of its CIP to remind its communities of MCWD's implementation approach and its desire to coordinate and align its plans and investments with its member communities.
+The CIP will be accompanied by a cover letter that reinforces MCWD's model of integrated planning and promotes early coordination, while highlighting some of the changes to the 2026 CIP.